-Lately the OCPD team has been talking about publicity and photographing our career workshops – in particular our #EveryMonth is career exploration month for PhDs series.
+Lately, the OCPD team has been talking about publicity and photographing our career workshops – in particular, our #EveryMonth is career exploration month for PhDs series.
 The fact is we don’t take photos.
-We don’t take photos because we’re concerned about scaring off students and postdocs who feel their advisors/PIs would not approve.
+We don’t take pictures because we’re concerned about scaring off students and postdocs who feel their advisors/PIs would not approve.

 We’ve noticed some of our students and postdocs possibly trying quite hard to remain incognito.
 Many of our trainees enthusiastically connect with the OCPD to explore their career options.
 Yet a few times every month, a student/postdoc will begin a career counseling appointment asking if anything discussed will get back to their advisor or PI.

 At workshops, some participants sign-in with fantastically unintelligible handwriting, while others who didn’t register at all drop by a few minutes before a program begins furtively looking around.
 When we did take photos of workshops in the past, there were always a few folks who quickly slapped on the ‘no photo’ sticker on their name tag.
 Others would leave their name tag blank.
 One never knows why, but since we don’t want to spook anyone, if we believe they are a student or postdoc, we don’t insist.

 Our team isn’t 100% settled around this issue (no photos) because we see our role as celebrating career diversity for PhDs.
 That celebration includes raising the visibility and normalizing our students/postdocs engaged in their career development.
 Images are a powerful way to do that.